Kkthnx-Wow/UnfitChecker/README.md

 ## Features
 - 🔍 Visual indicator for unusable items in bags and bank slots.
 - 📅 Event-driven architecture for efficient event handling.
-- 🔄 Compatibility with both retail and classic versions of World of Warcraft.
+- 🔄 Compatibility with retail for now

 ## Installation
 1. 📥 Download the latest release from [GitHub Releases](https://github.com/Kkthnx-Wow/UnfitChecker/releases).